-- 5.4.6 The RSO has discretion to limit the allegations in any complaint due to duplication of information or in order to streamline the complaint, without loss of any substantive information. - 5.4.7 In the event of a complaint against a superintendent or trustee, the director of education, in conjunction with the chair of the Board of Trustees, will bring in outside legal counsel and, if necessary, an external human resources expert to support in the investigation and fulfil the duties of the RSO. - 5.4.8 In the event of a complaint against the director of education, the chair of the Board of Trustees will bring in outside legal counsel and an external human resources expert to support in the investigation and fulfil the duties of the RSO.
+- 5.4.6 The RSO has discretion to limit the allegations in any complaint due to duplication of information or in order to streamline the complaint, without loss of any substantive information. - 5.4.7 In the event of a complaint against a superintendent, the director of education will bring in external legal counsel and, if necessary, an external human resources expert to support in the investigation and fulfill the duties of the RSO. - 5.4.8 In the event of a complaint against a trustee, the director of education will notify the Board of Trustees who will manage the complaint through the process outlined in the Trustee Code of Conduct. - 5.4.9 In the event of a complaint against the director of education.
+The chair of the Board shall seek external legal counsel and an external human resources expert to support the investigation and management of the complaint and fulfil the duties of the RSO.
+The chair shall bring the complaint to a Special Board or the next Regular Board meeting based on the advice of legal counsel.